jacqizee/Recipe-Finder/README.md

 ### Challenges

 Working within a very short time frame meant really prioritizing certain aspects over others, such as working to implement core features for the user over other aspects that aren't a top priority.
-For me, this was reducing time put towards styling, and instead spending more time on refining and de-bugging any features we had already added to make sure everything is in working order for our MVP and presentation.
+For me, this was reducing time put towards styling, and instead spending more time on refining and debugging any features we had already added to make sure everything is in working order for our MVP and presentation.

 ### Key Learnings

 For me, this project reinforced the idea that while planning is /key/ with any project-- planning with the /user/ in mind is imperative.
 Because we were under a short deadline, a lot of the initial planning was around what key + stretch features we wanted to add and how things should be laid out, but I think one thing we may have glossed over was thinking about the user and what features would be the most valuable to their experience on our website.
-Simple things, like a back button on the recipe page, would have been a desirable features to have, but was missed in the initial planning.
+Simple things, like a back button on the recipe page, would have been a desirable feature to have, but was missed in the initial planning.

 ### Wins

 Some of the wins for this project included:
 * Learning to work in a two person team, pair-coding and talking through different aspects of the project
-* Using a third-party API, sending requests and using the information we recieved back to implement features for our web app
+* Using a third-party API, sending requests and using the information we receive back to implement features for our web app
 * Using local storage and JSON stringify/parse to store favorite recipes

 ## Future Features